 Even in person, if you’re networking at a conference, have business cards or book signings, these are all opportunities for you to create and share your author brand.
 Having the same logo, colors, tagline, job title, and so on creates consistency so people know what to expect.

-Let’s pretend your latest book is about vegetarian recipes.
+Let’s pretend your latest book is a book about vegetarian recipes.
 You are trying to build a fanbase of people who value or are curious about being a vegetarian.
-Someone sees your book recommended online but doesn’t buy it quite yet.
+Someone sees your book recommended online, but doesn’t buy it quite yet.
 They’ve never heard of you, after all.

-Then they see your name pop up somewhere randomly online and click to learn more.
-They know they’ve heard of you before, and maybe they want to know a little more about you before spending money on your book.
+Then they see your name pop up on somewhere randomly online and click to learn more.
+They know they’ve heard of you before, and maybe they want to learn a little more about you before spending money on your book.
 Then they come across a picture of you competing in a chicken wing eating contest!
-So long, potential fan!
+So long potential fan!
 Vegetarians don’t buy books from people who gorge on chicken wings.

 That is just one example of many where authors lose potential fans (and book sales) by failing to pay attention to their branding online.

 So if you haven’t paid much attention to your author brand or what the traces of you across the internet say, it’s time to take a look.